 The dining room is especially impressive with nine deep inserts in the ceiling and carved oak beams accentuating the inserts.
 The large chandelier has six sides with six inner bulbs and six shades extended beyond the rim of the chandelier.
 This room and the bedroom above it have a bay window effect - a wall is built out and half-width windows are on either side.
 The recessed china cabinet has a mirrored back and drawers beneath the cabinet.
 The fireplace has tile of pale gold and the five-foot mantle has a ten-foot mantle over it.
 There is a column on either side on a hand carved oak base, the columns swirl gracefully and are reflected in the mirror on the ten-foot mantle.

-Originally there were only three bathrooms, but now there are nine.
+Originally there were only three bathrooms, but now there are five.
 There are seven large bedrooms on the second floor, but only three have closets.
 The tile on all the fireplaces are beautifully colored -- one is lavender, another green, another blue, two are yellow and one is pale gold.
 The upstairs hall is twelve feet wide and sixty feet long.
 This hall leads to the "little" 12' x 15' porch at the back and to the balcony at the front of the house.

 The bedroom over the dining room is 20' x 24', the closet is 3' x 10'.
 This room has the bay window effect like the dining room -- one wall built out for a window with half width windows on either side.
 The mantle is placed at an angle and built out from the wall.
 There is a hand-carved scroll beneath the ledge of the mantle and a pretty design carved in the ledge.
 This scroll and design is repeated on either side of the mantle over the mantle.
 The upper mantle is mirrored and has 4' cylinder shaped columns on either side of it.